NewsLocal News

 “While a downtown dome is ideal, financial and development constraints have been challenging; the Brook Park option is more practical to move forward,” GCP wrote in an announcement posted on its website Tuesday morning.
 “The additional events, and expected growth in live entertainment, are an economic opportunity for the entire region.”

-GCP called the proposal for a $2.4 billion suburban stadium and about $1 billion of surrounding development a “transformative” play for the region.
+GCP called the proposal for a $2.4 billion suburban stadium and about $1 billion of surrounding development a “transformative” play.

 Cuyahoga County Executive Chris Ronayne has flatly rejected the Haslams’ request for another $600 million from county-issued bonds.